iacgm/website/content/posts/c2bf.md

 title: 'C?
 Rewrite it in Brainfuck'
 ---

-## Doing things worst
+## Doing It Worst

 People always seem to want to do things well, and when they fail, they tend to blame their tools.
 So it should come as no surprise that programmers, being somewhat similar to people (and being generally bad at what they do), have a long tradition of growing near-religious zeal for editors, paradigms, code styles, and, of course, programming languages.
 The bickering never ends, and whatever one person preaches, another [considers harmful](https://en.wikipedia.org/wiki/Considered_harmful).

 "_Static typing just gets in the way_", says one voice, "_Python lets me just code._"

-"_The borrow checker really isn't **that** bad, once you get used to it_", responds another, whose T-shirt reads "Rewrite it in Rust".
+"_The borrow checker really isn't **that** bad once you get used to it_", responds another, whose T-shirt reads "Rewrite it in Rust".

 "_Have fun with your loops and mutable state_", snickers a third, "_get back to me when you learn what a monad is._"

-It is just how Boris Marshalov described Congress: "A man gets up to speak and says nothing.
+It is exactly how Boris Marshalov described Congress: "A man gets up to speak and says nothing.
 Nobody listens—and then everybody disagrees."

-But then, miraculously, from the heavens above, we hear the wise, booming voices of [Church and Turing](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) in unison, bringing clarity through the noise: "It simply does not matter", they say, "When all is said and done, they are all equivalent."
+But then, miraculously, from the heavens above, we hear the wise, booming voices of [Church and Turing](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) in unison, bringing clarity through the noise: "It simply does not matter", they say, "In good hands, they are all equivalent."

 But what if you're not the sort of person who wants to do things well?
 What if you're the sort of person who wants to things bad?
 What if you want to do things _worst_?